Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Channel Estimation

 \subsection{Array Signal Processing Based Channel Estimation}

-Array signal processing technique is originally proposed for the AoA estimation in radar system with a large antenna array and can also be applied for mmWave massive MIMO channel estimation.
-Different from the radar system, the mmWave massive MIMO typically employs a hybrid beamforming architecture where the RF chains are much fewer than the antennas, meaning that we can only obtain a small-dimension signal from the RF chains instead of directly getting a large-dimension signal from the frontend antennas.
-Compared to the large-dimension mmWave MIMO channel matrix to be estimated, the small-dimension signal from the RF chains is not enough.
-To avoid the information loss from the large-dimension signal to the small-dimension signal, a straightforward method is to sequentially power off some antennas so that the number of RF chains equals that of the antennas, by which we can sequentially estimate a submatrix of the large-dimension mmWave MIMO channel matrix and eventually combine the submatrices together to obtain an estimate of the full channel matrix.
-Note that powering off antennas will reduce the total radiation power and therefore reduce the signal coverage.
-A better method is to turn off only one antenna.
+Array signal processing technique, originally proposed for the AoA estimation in radar system with a large antenna array, can also be applied for mmWave massive MIMO channel estimation.
+The estimating signal parameters via rotational invariance techniques (ESPRIT) algorithm and multiple signal classification (MUSIC) algorithm are the classical AoA estimation algorithms used in radar systems.
+But different from the radar system, the mmWave massive MIMO typically employs a hybrid beamforming architecture where the RF chains are much fewer than the antennas, meaning that we can only obtain a low-dimension signal from the RF chains instead of directly getting a high-dimension signal from the frontend antennas.
+Compared to the high-dimension mmWave MIMO channel matrix to be estimated, the low-dimension signal from the RF chains is not enough.